timescale/docs/promscale/troubleshooting.md

 version 2.0.0 or earlier, make sure that you are running the maintenance `cron` jobs, and that they are returning success.
 When compression is working correctly, your data is being compressed as it ages.

-For more information about compression, see the [Promscale compression documentation][promscale-compression].

 If compression is working properly, then do the following:
 *   Check you are using the most recent version of Promscale, to ensure you have